JulianKemmerer/PipelineC/docs/pypeline_TESTS.md

   checks as the main Divider harness.

-  The accepted midpoint mechanism first measures the 48-slice/49-stage control at 164.69 MHz, then tries one generic chunked-integer-MUX neighbor and returns 49 slices / 50 stages at 194.22 MHz.
+  The accepted midpoint mechanism first measures the 48-slice/49-stage control at 164.69 MHz, then tries one generic chunked-MUX neighbor and returns 49 slices / 50 stages at 194.22 MHz.
 Negative A/B evidence is retained for all exact subtract boundaries, periodic phase variants, stage-local ripple borrow, and chunking without the terminal MUX. `--plans-only`, `--continue`,